Types of Research Projects

 We want to hear her voice more clearly, but the moon will never turn its other face to us again.
 We will have to cross time and space to pull ourselves into her life, make a ladder of our own hair.
 Nappy.
 Curly.
 Straight.
 Braided.
 Dreaded.
 We will have to shave our own heads, all of us become baldheaded and beautiful, weaving a ladder that stretches to her to hear the full beauty of her voice, to see the beauty of the face cloaked in darkness.
 We will feel the power of her tears as they fall into our eyes.
 Though not blind, we will see that she was never the one who was fickle.
 We were.
 Then we will all live happily ever after.
 End of story.
 (282)[4]

 In her work, Porter — a black female author — writes about an event in which she heard one of her readers use the word “baldheaded” to insult one of Porter’s fictional characters, a young black girl with short hair.
 The insult inspired Porter to rethink the familiar Rapunzel tale to see what it teaches us about hair, beauty, gender, and race.
 In re-reading “Rapunzel,” Porter discovered that the prince is attracted not to Rapunzel’s hair but to her voice.
 Her hair is merely a means to an end: a rope for him to climb.
-Porter’s work is a hybrid: re-working the “Rapunzel” story, part personal essay, part literary research, and part polemic.
+Porter’s work is a creative hybrid; she reworks the “Rapunzel” story into something that is part personal essay, part literary research, and part polemic.
 She argues that we should encourage black girls to speak and that we should listen to them and appreciate their voices.
+By retelling the story, Porter does more than just tell us an argument about “Rapunzel”; she shows us what she learned about it and what it means to her.

 Suggested guidelines when doing a creative research project: